 This partnering allows us to enter the process at any point along the hardware lifecycle.

 A benefit to look for when dealing with a company offering IT asset disposition services is determining the age at which the hardware value falls off significantly.
-Over the years we’ve learned that around the 3-year mark is the prime time to cash in the assets.
+Based on years of experience in the market, it is generally true that the 3-year mark provides the best ROI when selling off assets.

 After that point the value starts to spike downwards until the 5-year mark when its value is at end of life.
 By having a relationship with us at Exit Technologies, we can foresee the market dropping and suggest upgrading equipment.

 To make the process even easier, we don’t charge for the use of our proprietary Erasure data destruction processing services.
 We’re also R2 certified and provide full tracking services for all destroyed or resold equipment.

 How a hardware recycler handles your hard drives is important.

 - Chain of Custody – From your facility to destruction the drive carries the sensitive data.

 - Overwriting Every Bit – We use an array of systems that access the hard drives directly without hardware or software-based manipulation.